nischinthjahnavi/Python-Projects/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details
 ## Acknowledgments

-* I would like to acknowledge Greogry Smith who provided the datatset for video game sales data from 2016
+* I would like to acknowledge Gregory Smith who provided the dataset for video game sales data from 2016